solana-labs/solana/docs/src/cli/install.md

 ---
-title: Install the Solana Tool Suite
+title: Install the Solana CLI
+sidebar_label: Installation
+sidebar_position: 1
 ---

 There are multiple ways to install the Solana tools on your computer